More than a half-century of savings, service and stability

 - Focuses on health improvement/wellness in the worksite and on assistance for individual employees & their families - includes disease management, healthy eating, tobacco cessation, health coaching, health risk assessment, worksite wellness and biometric screening grants and program support

-- Self-insures its largest medical (Regence BCBS administered) and dental plans (ODS administered)
+- Self-insures its largest medical (Regence BCBS administered) and dental plans (Delta Dental administered)

 - Provides hands-on, value added services at no additional cost